 Further partial aspects of this broad field were then addressed in the following two days within the framework of seven thematic panels or 31 lectures respectively.
 The session "Conceptualizing environmental justice" was devoted to the further development of the theoretical basis of environmental justice.
 Different principles of justice, such as participation, Rawls' goal of fairness, the capabilities approach or the principle of equality were critically examined and examined with regard to their suitability to serve as a basis for discourses on justice.
 The session on "Social movements and counter narratives" dealt with examples of civil society movements from various countries (including Argentina, Mexico, Germany, Maghreb states), each of which demands environmental justice in a different way, using different discourse elements and narratives.
 The panel on "Justice dimensions of climate politics" dealt with the justice-theoretical implications of strategies for dealing with climate change.
 Be it REDD+, Carbon Pricing, Natural Hazard Management or climate adaptation strategies: All these approaches have far-reaching consequences in terms of the distribution of costs and benefits and other justice dimensions.
 The session on "Marine justice" highlighted environmental justice in the maritime context.
 Questions of international law, the cross-border management of natural resources or the interests of fishermen are always related to the issue of the commons, which has shaped the social science discussion of environmental problems for a long time.
 The health sciences, which were the focus of the session on "Public health and environmental justice", have long been concerned with the question of the extent to which environmental burdens are unequally or unfairly distributed, and with the various possibilities of scientifically proving these social patterns and analysing them in terms of their effects.
 The panel on "Justice dimensions of environmental politics" examined various examples of environmental and nature conservation policy measures (nature reserves, payments for ecological services, etc.) with regard to their implications for a just society.
 At the session on "Environmental conflict and transformation", studies were presented that aim to contribute to a better understanding of the social and cultural dynamics of environmental conflicts by using very different methods (discourse analysis, Q-method, participatory theatre, etc.).

-work deals with the lived reality of climate change, took place in the foyer of the Wissenschaftszentrum Kiel.
+Parallel to the events, an exhibition of photographs by Barbara Dombrowski, whose work deals with the lived reality of climate change, took place in the foyer of the Wissenschaftszentrum Kiel.
 With her large-format portraits and everyday scenes from Kiribati, the state in Oceania, whose islands are directly threatened by sea-level rise, she gives the otherwise abstract phenomenon of climate change a human face without showing the people as victims.
 This coexistence of scientific discourse, social debate and artistic challenge gave the workshop its special character.
 There is concrete hope that this workshop will mark the beginning of an intensive and sustainable cooperation between national and international scientists and activists who are dealing with issues of environmental justice.
-Already next year the next workshop of the EnJust-network will take place; Hartmut Fünfgeld from the University of Freiburg has promised to organize it.

 Florian Dünckmann, Jonas Hein, Silja Klepp